 4. Party at an art cafe

-5. Enjoy coffee or lunch at an eclectic cafe
+5. Enjoy brunch at an eclectic cafe

 For more cafes like this, see our list of unique cafes and restaurants in Tbilisi.

-7. Eat Georgian cuisine
+7. Discover Georgian cuisine

 It seems as though every cook has their own version of a recipe, which is exciting because each dish is a new experience.
-For example, the west Georgian walnut sauce called Badzhe (BAJEH) can vary in consistency and flavour wherever you go.
+For example, the West Georgian walnut sauce called Badzhe (BAJEH) can vary in consistency and flavour wherever you go.

 8. Treasure hunt at the Dry Bridge flea market